 This study explored the cognitive responses of adapted physical education teachers during lesson planning.
 The focus was to determine whether expert (n=4) and novice (n=4) teachers varying in experience and expertise differ in the information they need to plan a lesson and how they conceptualize a lesson.
 Subjects were given information about a fictional class of handicapped students and were asked to plan a lesson.
 After writing a lesson plan, they were asked to explain it to the experimenter.
 The results provided clear evidence of the experienced teachers’ superior knowledge base and repertoire of teaching strategies.
 Their responses were filled with contingency plans based on the actions and abilities exhibited by the students.
 In contrast, the novices generated plans that were unidirectional and failed to accommodate the range of ability levels in the class.

-Amelia M. Lee, Jo A. Carter and Ping Xiang
+Zan Gao, Amelia M. Lee, Melinda A. Solmon, and Tao Zhang

 Thirty fourth-grade students were provided two 30-min lessons on the tennis forehand ground stroke.
 The students and the teacher were videotaped, and, following each lesson, the students were interviewed using a stimulated-recall procedure.
 Frequency measures of successful practice trials were also coded for each student during each practice session.
 Analysis revealed a significant positive relationship between skill-related thoughts and successful performance during class.
 The findings support the notion that student thoughts are important mediators between instruction and student response patterns.